 And according to Pat Wingert, co-author of The Menopause Book, that gap extends to the medical community, too.
 “One of the things that’s important to understand is that women have not gotten as much good quality medical research as men,” she says.
 “For many, many years, men were the gold standard of studies, so we’re really behind in understanding women’s health.”

-Add on many women’s hesitancy to talk about their periods with friends or family members—especially those who grew up before the menstrual realness movement took off—and it’s clear why many women feel blindsided when menopause hits.
+Add on many women's hesitancy to talk about their periods with friends or family members—especially those who grew up before the menstrual realness movement took off—and it's clear why many women are caught off guard when menopause hits.
 To help clear up some of the myths and misconceptions, I asked a few doctors to speak openly about the biggest surprises many women experience when it comes to this stage of life.
-After all, it’s good to be prepared.
+After all, it's good to be prepared.
 (Especially because menopause may be coming sooner than you think.)